-- Signed application and management plan checklist - Excel budget packet and all supporting documentation - Updates to written compensation policy, staffing plan, travel plan, communications plan, procurement plan, - Allocation plan, if applicable - Copy of current financial statements (statement of financial position, statement of activities, statement of cash flows, and notes) - One month's bank statements with all supporting documentation - Proof of non-Program funds that can be used to pay for over claims or unallowable costs - (A) Management plan include all requested attachments OR - (B) Annual renewal certification statement and addendum to management plan, if sponsor qualifies - New or revised policies and procedures - Verification that all providers have received annual training (agenda and attendance logs) - Home review/monitoring form for approval (No prototypes provided) - Provider application for approval (English & Spanish prototypes provided) - Child enrollment application for approval (English & Spanish prototypes provided) - (2) Authorized principal letters (must include the executive director) - Most recent 990 or 990EZ - Governing board minutes (the last 2) - List of Board of Directors with addresses and dates of birth, including the chairman or president of the board - Civil rights pre-award compliance review - Civil rights data collection (1 for each county served) - Procurement standards and guidelines - Public release (including confirmation that the release was sent to a media source) - Copy of renewal certificate - Provider list: name, address, mailing address, phone number, date of birth, licensed or AA
+(B) Annual renewal certification statement and addendum to management plan, if sponsor qualifies\;

+- New or revised policies and procedures; - Verification that all providers have received annual training on all required training topics (agenda and attendance logs); - Home review/monitoring form for approval (No prototypes provided); - Provider application for approval (English & Spanish prototypes provided); - Child enrollment application for approval (English & Spanish prototypes provided); - Two(2) Authorized Principal letters (must include the executive director); - Most recent 990 or 990EZ; - Governing board minutes (the last 2); - List of Board of Directors with addresses and dates of birth, including the chairman or president of the board; - Civil rights pre-award compliance review; - Civil rights data collection (one for each county served); - Procurement standards and guidelines; - Outside employment policy; - Public release (including confirmation that the release was sent to a media source); - Copy of renewal certificate; - Provider list: name, address, mailing address, phone number, date of birth, licensed or AA;

-- A list of all providers residing in a Tier II Area, that are eligible for Tier I benefits on the basis of their Participation in the Supplemental Nutrition Assistance Program (SNAP) - A copy of the written notification to parents - Three months of bank statements (as needed)
+- A list of all providers residing in a Tier II Area, that are eligible for Tier I benefits on the basis of their participation in the Supplemental Nutrition Assistance Program (SNAP); - A copy of the written notification to parents; and - Three months of bank statements (as needed)

-If a sponsoring organization is in compliance with all three performance standards described in section 1.6 and as listed in 7 CFR 226.6(b)(1)(xviii) and 7 CFR 226.6(b)(2)(vii), the organization is not required to submit a new management plan.
-The ADE may request a new management plan at any time, if it determines a sponsoring organization is not in compliance with the performance standards.
+\ If a Sponsoring Organization is in compliance with all three performance standards described in section 1.6 and as listed in 7 CFR 226.6(b)(1)(xviii) and 7 CFR 226.6(b)(2)(vii), the organization is not required to submit a new management plan.
+The ADE may request a new management plan at any time, if it determines a Sponsoring Organization is not in compliance with the performance standards.

-All written policies and procedures should be on the sponsoring organizations letterhead, must include the approved non-discrimination statement, and must be signed and dated by all appropriate staff, including the board of directors.
-Sponsoring organizations may choose to develop a policies and procedures manual.
-In this case, the sponsor's letterhead only needs to be on the cover, rather than on each page.
+All written policies and procedures should be on the Sponsoring Organizations letterhead, must include the approved non-discrimination statement, and must be signed and dated by all appropriate staff, including the board of directors.
+Sponsoring Organizations may choose to develop a policies and procedures manual.
+In this case, the Sponsor's letterhead only needs to be on the cover, rather than on each page.

-When feasible, all forms should be on the sponsoring organizations letterhead and must include the approved non-discrimination statement.
+When feasible, all forms should be on the Sponsoring Organizations letterhead and must include the approved non-discrimination statement.

-All supporting source documentation and financial information must be in the name of the sponsoring organization applying for the Program.
+All supporting source documentation and financial information must be in the name of the Sponsoring Organization applying for the Program.

 A CACFP specialist will review the application to ensure it meets all regulatory requirements, contains all the necessary supporting documentation, and contains all signatures and dates.
-The specialist will provide the sponsoring organization technical assistance and an opportunity to revise or provide any missing or incomplete information.
+The specialist will provide the Sponsoring Organization technical assistance and an opportunity to revise or provide any missing or incomplete information.
 Once the specialist determines the application is complete, the packet is forwarded to the CACFP Director for a second level review.
 Once the application packet has been deemed complete by the director, the ADE has 30 days from the date of completion to approve the application.